 Faster fat loss

 The dead curl press utilizes more muscles than just about any other strength training exercise, making it the undisputed king of compound movements.
+It's a brilliant exercise for working your shoulders and biceps on the same day.

 It's well known that compound movements burn more calories than isolation exercises.
 So if you want to kick up your metabolism and get yourself on the fastest fat loss path, then you should base your training around full-body exercises like the deadlift curl press.